bartfeenstra/betty/documentation/usage/ancestry/note.rst

 Note
 ====

-A :py:class:`betty.ancestry.Note` attaches arbitrary text to other entities.
+A :py:class:`betty.ancestry.note.Note` attaches arbitrary text to other entities.

 Fields
 ------